Mark Ghanimé: Career

 After starting his career acting in commercials, Ghanimé was cast in his first guest-starring role as Graham in the CBC Television series Wild Roses.
 He then had small guest starring roles on Smallville and Supernatural in 2010 and The Secret Circle, Fairly Legal, and Arrow in 2012.
 Starting in 2012, Ghanimé had a recurring role as Dr. Jamie Albagetti on The CW series Emily Owens, M.D. and a starring role as Daniel Goose-Egg in the web series Soldiers of the Apocalypse, for which he also served as associate producer.
 In 2013, he had supporting roles as Run in the Showcase miniseries Eve of Destruction and as the museum curator in the Hallmark Channel television movie The Hunters.

 Ghanimé's most significant role came in 2014 when he was cast as a series regular in the Syfy original series Helix, playing Major Sergio Balleseros who guides a team of CDC scientists to investigate a disease outbreak at a research facility in the arctic.
 The series was cancelled on April 29, 2015, and aired for two seasons.

 In 2015, Ghanimé was cast in the recurring role of Don Carlos in the third season of The CW series Reign.
 He also recurred as Justin Faysal on the Chiller horror anthology series Slasher in 2016.

 in 2017, Ghanimé recurred on the second season of Private Eyes, playing a romantic interest of the main character, Angie Everett, played by Cindy Sampson.

 In 2023, Ghanimé plays Sam Calloway in To All a Good Night with Kimberley Sustad.

-Ghanimé currently stars as Dr. Cameron Hayek on Netflix's Virgin River.
+Ghanimé most recently appeared as Dr. Cameron Hayek on Netflix's Virgin River.